Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 not needed in Takamaka.
 Nevertheless, there are still situations when maps are useful in Takamaka code, as we show below.

-Java has many implementations of maps, that can be used in Takamaka.
+Java has many implementations of maps.
 However, they are not storage objects and consequently cannot be stored in a Hotmoka node.
 This section describes the `io.takamaka.code.util.StorageTreeMap<K,V>` class, that extends `Storage` and